 If applicable, you may submit an essay that you have written for college admission.
 However, make sure that it falls within our scholarship application parameters (i.e. approximately 500 words).

 If uploading your essay to the online application, please include your full name and the essay prompt number at the top of the document.

 Financial Need Statement: The cost of college is a financial burden to most families.
 Although the Foundation asks for specific income information on the application, please include any circumstance that may affect your family’s ability to pay for college.
 Loss of employment, death of parent, medical expenses, or having other siblings in college are all examples.
 This information is important during the application evaluation process.
 Please be as specific as possible.

-Scholarship recipients may attend any four year non-profit accredited institution in the United States.
+Scholarship recipients may attend any four year non-profit regionally accredited institution in the United States.
 The only 2-year college exception is Abraham Baldwin Agricultural College in Tifton, Georgia.
 Please keep in mind that the Foundation only recognizes the main regional accrediting agencies as viable (example: Southern Association of Colleges and Schools).
 Currently, Watson-Brown Scholars attend over 140 institutions across the country!

-Decision letters will be mail from the Watson-Brown Foundation’s Thomson, Georgia office by April 15 of each year.
+Decision letters for all submitted applications will be mail from the Watson-Brown Foundation’s Thomson, Georgia office by April 15 of each year.

 The Watson-Brown Foundation Scholarship is renewable up to your first four years (eight semesters) of undergraduate studies.
 The Foundation does not fund additional semesters or fifth year seniors.
 If you were attending college when the scholarship was initially awarded, you may not be eligible for the full eight semesters of scholarship funding.
 For example, a college sophomore who has attended college for two years will only be eligible for two years of funding.
 All scholarships are renewed on a semester basis.
 Please contact the Foundation if you have questions about your eligibility.